 - Do this for 20 seconds.

-- Watch as the device develops.
-This will take around two minutes.
+- Watch as the device develops, this will take around two minutes.

 - At five minutes read the results.
 (Do not read or interpret after ten minutes.)

 Each test contains a built-in control feature, the (C) line.
-The presence of the (C) line indicates that an adequate sample volume was used and that the reagents migrated properly.
+The presence of the (C) line indicates that an adequate sample volume was used and that the reagents migrated adequately.
 If a (C) line does not form, the result is invalid.
 Discard the device and start the testing process with a new test kit.

 - The control line (C) serves as an internal quality control to establish the test was successful.
 The colored band will be visible regardless of the test detecting a drug.